boto/boto3/docs/source/guide/configuration.rst

 Using client context parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Some services have configuration settings that are specific to their clients.
 These settings are called client context parameters.
-Please refer to the ``Client Context Parameters`` section of a service's client homepage for a list of available parameters and information on how to use them.
+Please refer to the ``Client Context Parameters`` section of a service client's documentation for a list of available parameters and information on how to use them.

 .. _configure_client_context:

 Configuring client context parameters
 '''''''''''''''''''''''''''''''''''''
-You can configure client context parameters by passing a dictionary of key-value pairs to the ``client_context_params`` option.
+You can configure client context parameters by passing a dictionary of key-value pairs to the ``client_context_params`` parameter in your ``Config``.
 Invalid parameter values or parameters that are not modeled by the service will be ignored.

 .. code-block:: python